 Jobs in the technology industry are among some of the most common types of jobs with flexible hours, due in part to the fact that they can often be done remotely.
-There is also a lot of freelance and contract work available in this industry, which deals with everything from software design to web design to solving clients technical issues.
+There is also a lot of freelance and contract work available in this industry, which deals with everything from software design to web design to solving clients’ technical issues.

 Although many of these types of jobs require specialized training, it is common to see them listed with flexible hours.
 With jobs that operate on a 24-hour schedule—security guards, locksmiths, drivers, and dispatch managers, for example—you might not be able to work only when you want.
-Rather, you’d have flexibility beyond the typical nine-to-five schedule.
+Rather, you’d have flexibility beyond the typical 9-to-5 schedule.

 Online Education Jobs